Table of Contents

 - Give it time.
 Painting takes time to get right – be patient.

-A: You should NEVER paint over a rusty trailer frame.
+You should NEVER paint over a rusty trailer frame.
 Before giving your trailer a new lease of life, clean away rust and apply a rust proof agent to reduce further corrosion before following the steps above.

-A: Yes!
+Yes!
 We call this the duplex effect because it provides extra long-term protection.

-A: We do not recommend painting a stainless steel trailer.
+We do not recommend painting a stainless steel trailer.
 This is because paint can reduce the corrosion resistance of stainless steel – stainless steel needs oxygen to repair its protective film.